NicoMezzaa/AWS-Project/README.md

 After creating the folder, we create the docker-compose.yml file inside, which will be used to initially launch the nginx container.

-* Create the file
+* Create the file:
   ```bash
    sudo nano docker-compose.yml
    ```
-* Copy the code and put it in
+* Copy the code and put it in:
   ```bash
    version: "3.9"
    services: